 The accreditation certificate was awarded to the Sheriff, members of his command staff and the Sheriff’s Office Accreditation & Policy Bureau at a ceremony in Atlanta, Georgia.
 The historic milestone was the culmination of almost four years of preparation by employees in the Sheriff’s Office Law Enforcement and Administrative Divisions.

-In December 2010, examiners with CALEA spent four days visiting various Sheriff’s Office bureaus examining policies, procedures, management practices, operations, and support services.
+In the fall of 2017, examiners with CALEA spent four days visiting various Sheriff’s Office bureaus examining policies, procedures, management practices, operations, and support services.
 The review team reported their findings to the CALEA Commissioners and it was unanimously voted to reaccredit the Shelby County Sheriff’s Office.

-The accreditation certificate is valid for three years, during which the Sheriff’s Office must submit annual reports to document continued compliance with the 464 law enforcement CALEA standards.
+The accreditation certificate is valid for four years, during which the Sheriff’s Office must submit annual reports to document continued compliance with the 487 law enforcement CALEA standards.

-The Law Enforcement Division of the Shelby County Sheriff’s Office have also received their own accreditation through CALEA and both were approved by the CALEA Commissioners for re-accreditation in March 2011.
+The Training Division and the Communications Division of the Shelby County Sheriff’s Office have also received their own accreditation through CALEA and both were approved by the CALEA Commissioners for reaccreditation in March 2020.